 Artificial insemination involves the use of fresh, chilled or frozen semen.
 There are advantages and disadvantages to breeding mares using artificial insemination compared with using a ‘natural cover’.
-From a veterinary perspective the main difference is that the timing of insemination has to be a lot closer to the point of ovulation when using artificial techniques – particularly so for chilled and even more so for frozen semen.
-This invariably requires the use of repeated physical and ultrasonographic examinations of the mare’s reproductive organs in order to get the timing ‘right’.
+From a veterinary perspective the main difference is that the timing of insemination must be a lot closer to the point of ovulation when using artificial techniques – particularly so for chilled and even more so for frozen semen.
+This invariably requires the use of repeated physical and ultrasonographic examinations of the mare’s reproductive organs to get the timing ‘right’.

 Frozen semen can be collected from stallions anywhere in the world and sent to the mare owner well in advance, avoiding potential late delivery.
-It is important that it is ordered from a reputable stud so ask for details of semen quality and post-thaw motility (some stallion’s semen does not freeze well).
-Again it is important to know what you are paying for and how many doses.
+It is important that it is ordered from a reputable stud, so ask for details of semen quality and post-thaw motility (some stallion’s semen does not freeze well).
+Again, it is important to know what you are paying for and how many doses.
 Semen handled badly during transport may not be viable.
 Appropriate export health certification accompanying the semen is also vital.

 It is recommended all mares which are to be bred have a pre-breeding examination beforehand.
 This involves a physical and ultrasonographic examination of the ovaries, uterus and cervix and testing the mare for venereally transmitted infections.
 These tests may involve a blood sample for Equine Viral Arteritis (EVA) and Equine Infectious Anaemia (EIA) and always involve a clitoral swab for Contagious Equine Metritis (CEM) and two other bacteria causing venereal disease.
-If any problems are identified at this stage they can potentially be dealt with before the main breeding season starts.
+If any problems are identified at this stage they can potentially be dealt with before the breeding season starts.
 It can take 7 -10 days to get the results so please allow enough time for this.
 This examination is especially important for maiden mares, barren mares and older mares (13 years plus).
 The autumn is a good time for investigating potential fertility problems in ‘barren’ mares, that is, those that have failed to conceive in the previous stud season.
 Techniques used include uterine swabs and biopsies, ultrasonography, hormone testing and endoscopic examination of the uterus.

 Pre-breeding assessment of stallions is also possible and can include a physical examination, observation of libido and mating ability and swabbing for venereal disease.

-- Scans prior to insemination, prostaglandin injections (if required)
+- Scans prior to insemination

-- Livery at Catley Cross (for no longer than 5 days) ovulation hormone
+- Livery at Catley Cross (for no longer than 5 days)

-- Liason with stud
+- Liaison with stud